 Let’s celebrate our uniqueness… invest some time and energy into the body that we do have and all the wonderful things we can do in and with it!

-With a functional approach, I believe that all bodies can benefit from poses in their own unique way, enjoying a practice that is healthy, safe, nourishing, fulfilling and fun, regardless of age, background, body shape or flexibility.
+With a functional approach, I believe that all bodies can benefit from poses in their own unique way.
+We can enjoy a practice that is healthy, safe, nourishing, fulfilling and fun – regardless of age, background, body shape or flexibility.

 Learn what functional yoga is and how this approach can help free you from the stress of striving for an aesthetic ideal and instead, practice in an efficient, empowered and pain-free way that honours the uniqueness of your body.